PSUCompBio/db-frontend-docker/README.md

 # db-frontend-docker
+This repo is used to create a docker image of the environment for the frontend utilities (code that will be used from the website).

-Creates a docker image for the frontend environment for nsfcareer project.
-Has tools for converting ply files to images.
-After creating an instance we install docker on the instance and then run the Dockerfile.
-The Dockerfile calls the docker_scripts/config_bash.sh script that has all the steps to make our environment.
+Basically, after creating an instance we install docker on the instance and then run the dockerfile.

+The dockerfile calls the docker_scripts/config_bash.sh script that has all the steps to make our environment.

  ## to create docker image
+ ## to create docker image
-Login into AWS and make a ubuntu instance (Ubuntu Server 19.04 LTS, 64 bit, General Purpose, t2.2xlarge).
+Login into AWS and make a Ubuntu instance
+ - Step 1 Choose an Instance: Ubuntu Server 18.04 LTS, 64 bit, General Purpose
+ - Step 2 Choose and Instance Type: t2.2xlarge (8 vCPUs, 32 GiB)

-In Step 3: Configure Instance Details, under the Advanced Details option select User data -> "As file" -> Select "create_docker_image.sh" from your local machine.
-This file is uploaded and run as part of the instance's initiation procedure and will run the dockerfile and create the docker image.
+ - Step 3 Configure Instance Details: Take defaults but under the "Advanced Details" option select User data -> "As file" -> Select "create_docker_image.sh" from your local machine.
+This file is uploaded and run as part of the instance's initiation procedure and will run the Dockerfile and create the docker image.
+  - Step 4 Add Storage: Take defaults
+  - Step 5 Add Tags: Take defaults
+  - Step 6 Configure Security Group: Under "Assign a security group" select, "select an existing security group" and choose nsfcareer.
+If you do not see that, you need to have ports 80 and 3000 open for Docker to work.

 In Step 6: Configure security details.
 You need to have ports 80 and 3000 open for docker to work.

-## once docker image is created, commit and push to dockerhub
+## Once docker image is created, you can test it:

+### List the images created:
- sudo docker ps -a
+sudo docker ps -a OR sudo docker image ls

+### Run the docker image:
+sudo docker run -it  IMAGE_ID

+#### Once inside the image:
+ - You can see the TestingProcedures.md to check all the codes that were compiled.

+## Commit and push to dockerhub

  sudo docker login -u USERNAME_ON_DOCKERHUB (be sure to have an account at https://hub.docker.com/)